-3.1 Data Collection
+3.1.
+DATA COLLECTION

 The cornerstone of Martin Associates' approach is the collection of detailed baseline impact data from firms providing services at the ports and terminals.
-To ensure accuracy and defensibility, the baseline impact data were collected from interviews with 770 firms that provide services on the Great Lakes and St. Lawrence River.
+To ensure accuracy and defensibility, the baseline impact data were collected from interviews with nearly 800 firms that provide services on the Great Lakes and St. Lawrence River.